-DATE:

-February 21, 2013

-TO:

-Chair and Members of Governance Committee

-Meeting Date: February 27, 2013

-FROM:

-Commissioner, Corporate Services and Treasurer

-SUBJECT:

-Municipal Election Campaign Contribution Rebate Program
+DATE: February 21, 2013 ТО: Chair and Members of Governance Committee Meeting Date: February 27, 2013 FRÔM: Brenda R. Breault, CMA, MBA Commissioner, Corporate Services and Treasurer SUBJECT: Municipal Election Campaign Contribution Rebate Program

-RECOMMENDATION:

-That the report dated February 21, 2013 from the Commissioner of Corporate Services and Treasurer, entitled Municipal Election Campaign Contribution Rebate Program be received, and that direction be provided to staff with respect to the establishment of a rebate program for the 2014 Municipal Election.
+RECOMMENDATION: That the report dated February 21, 2013 from the Commissioner of Corporate Services and Treasurer, entitled Municipal Election Campaign Contribution Rebate Program be received, and that direction be provided to staff with respect to the establishment of a rebate program for the 2014 Municipal Election.

-REPORT HIGHLIGHTS:

-- Governance Committee requested staff to report back on a Municipal Election Campaign Contribution Rebate Program for Mississauga residents. - Two options are provided for which costs have been estimated based on the 2010 Municipal Election campaign contributions. - Direction is requested with respect to the establishment of an Election Campaign Contribution Program for the City of Mississauga.
+REPORT HIGHLIGHTS:• Governance Committee requested staff to report back of Municipal Election Campaign Contribution Rebate Pro- Mississauga residents. • Two options are provided for which costs have been estimated based on the 2010 Municipal Election campaign contributions. • Direction is requested with respect to the establishment of an Election Campaign Contribution Program for the City of Mississauga.
 If a rebate program is supported, a by-law will be prepared to outline the conditions under which an individual is entitled to receive a rebate and the rebate amount and the rebate amounts.